 ] is used to end character range.
 We can put whatever we want to match between square brackets.
 In this example we will match files and folders names those starts one of

-In some cases we may want to match number range.
+In some cases, we may want to match the number range.
 We can use

-- dash to specify start and end number.
-In this example we will match 0 to 9 with
+- dash to specify start and end numbers.
+In this example, we will match 0 to 9 with

 0-9.
-In this example we will match file and folder names those contains numbers from 0 to 9 .
+In this example, we will match file and folder names that contain numbers from 0 to 9.